-HBOT and Post-Polio Syndrome
+HBOT and Post-Polio Syndrome: An Alternative Treatment Option

 One theory behind post-polio syndrome centers on the nerves and the belief that post-polio syndrome is the result of degenerating nerve sprouts.
 HBOT enhances the proliferation of glial cells line-derived neurotrophic nerve growth factor and boosts the information of new neural pathways.
 HBOT treatments boost white blood cells and enhance the immune system and encourage the production of superoxide dismutase, an antioxidant that helps to reduce inflammation.
 As a result, after 20-40 hyperbaric oxygen treatments, many patients find a significant improvement in their post-polio symptoms.

 Post-polio syndrome refers to a collection of symptoms that develop after initial infection with the poliovirus.
 These symptoms can take up to 30 or 40 years to develop.
 Symptoms of post-polio syndrome typically progress slowly and can include:

 - Progressive muscle and joint weakness and pain